egordm/boosters/docs/benchmarks/2025-12-15-3-optimization-summary.md

 2. **Multi-target shared partitioning**
    - Only helps for multiclass (K > 2) problems

-## Notes on ARM64 (Apple Silicon)
+## Notes on ARM64 (Apple M1 Pro, 10 cores)

-The current optimizations were benchmarked on Apple Silicon (ARM64).
+The current optimizations were benchmarked on Apple M1 Pro, 10 cores.
 Some observations:

 - ARM's hardware prefetcher is very effective for sequential access
 - Software prefetching showed minimal benefit in our tests